ychnlgy/Private-Trace-Synthesis/README.md

 Length error:                   0.05082140129080564
 ```

-A visualization of an example synthetic dataset produced by AdaTrace is shown below:
+Below is an example of a dataset of Brinkhoff synthesized using AdaTrace with `ε = 1`):

 ![alt text](images/adatrace.png)